With the result that neither of the assistant directors was qualified for the new position!

 When we moved out of the Biological Sciences building, the science library expanded into what used to be the machine room, and inherited our old vault.
 They placed valuable volumes in it, those that required limited circulation, and other items.
-However, one day somebody locked the door, and nobody there remembered the combination.
+One day somebody locked the door and nobody there remembered the combination.
 They called over to us, hoping we might have a record of it, but we couldn't help them.
 I understand they had to call a locksmith to open it up.
-Shortly after that, we "re-acquired" the vault, to be used as offsite storage for backup tapes, and the library vacated it.
+Shortly after that we "re-acquired" the vault, to be used as offsite storage for backup tapes, and the library vacated it.
 About two weeks later I stumbled across a piece of paper with the old combination on it.

-One day I received a call from the administrative application programmers, explaining that they had found an apparent bug in the Cobol compiler.
+One day I received a call from the administrative application programmers, explaining that they had found an apparent bug in CDC's Cobol compiler.
 One of them had written a program to correct a previous problem that caused a field in some records in a database to get negated.
 This new program was a one-time fixer-upper, and it read each record, correcting the field if needed, and then wrote it to a new file.
 It was a very simple program but the records would have the field trashed rather than re-negated.
 Perhaps because I never really learned Cobol, I looked up many of the statements in the manual to be sure I understood them.
 The key statement looked like: <if needed> MULTIPLY FIELDX BY NEG1 where NEG1 was defined as a constant, valued -1.
 The full syntax, though, is: MULTIPLY a BY b YIELDING c and if you omit the YIELDING, the result replaces "b".
 So after the first multiply, NEG1 was replaced.
 I pointed this out to the programmers, who thanked me.

 One of the system programmers didn't show up for work one morning.
 After lunch the manager called to see if he was OK, and was told that he was fine but that he decided to quit.
-This was the only time I've ever seen an employee give -4 hours notice.
+This was the only time I've ever seen an employee give negative four hours notice.